wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

     /// Confirm and Reject buttons should be flipped both in position and style public let flipButtons: Bool?

-    /// Block approval when on call (for example when on phone or skype call) public let blockApprovalOnCall: Bool?
+    /// Block approval when on call (for example when on a phone or Skype call) public let blockApprovalOnCall: Bool?

     /// UI for pre-approval operation screen